Which place is cheaper, Eugene or Boston?

 The autumn brings many poeple to Boston as well as Eugene.
 The city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Boston this time of year.

 In October, Boston is generally around the same temperature as Eugene.
-Temperatures in Boston average around 54°F (12°C), and Eugene stays around 55°F (13°C).
+Daily temperatures in Boston average around 54°F (12°C), and Eugene fluctuates around 55°F (13°C).

 It's quite rainy in Eugene.
 Boston usually gets less rain in October than Eugene.
 Boston gets 3.3 inches (84 mm) of rain, while Eugene receives 4.3 inches (109 mm) of rain this time of the year.